Canon 750D versus Nikon D5600

 An illustration of the physical size and weight of the Canon 750D and the Nikon D5600 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is considerably smaller (90 percent) than the Canon 750D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (10 percent) than the Canon 750D.
 Moreover, the D5600 is markedly lighter (16 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (750D) and the Nikon Lens Catalog (D5600).